surniaulula/wpsso-add-five-stars/readme.txt

 <h3>Suggested Rating and Review Plugins and Services</h3>

-The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) supports a selection of third-party plugins offering rating and review features:
+The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) supports a selection of third-party plugins that provide ratings and reviews:

 * WP-PostRatings
 * WP Product Review
 * Yotpo Social Reviews for WooCommerce
 * WooCommerce

-The [WPSSO Core Premium plugin](https://wpsso.com/) also supports a selection of remote service APIs offering rating and review features:
+The [WPSSO Core Premium plugin](https://wpsso.com/) also supports a selection of remote service APIs that provide ratings and reviews:

 * Shopper Approved (Ratings and Reviews)
 * Stamped.io (Ratings and Reviews)